jruels/azure-sre/Instructions/Labs/AZ_SRE_lab_04.md

 1. After the deployment is complete, check the endpoint is working

-## Task 2 : Deploying complex pipelines with Azure Devops
+## Task 2 : Deploying with Azure DevOps Pipelines for our Front End

 ### Remove the previous configuration